asimons04/tesseract/README.md

   - Odysee
   - [Song Link](https://odesli.co/)
   - Streamable, Imgur, and any source that provides an embed video URL in the metadata now render inline.
+  - Peertube Embeds (new as of 1.3.0)

 ### Community Browser / Enhanced Discovery
   - Browse the communties of other instances and seamlessly load and subscribe to them.
 No more of that obnoxious copy/paste, search, wait, search again, subscribe hokey-pokey dance.
   - Post and comment menus let you browse the communities of the originating instance
+  - Note:  This only works for Lemmy instances.
+Kbin, Mastadon, etc are not currently supported for remote community browsing.

 ### Image/Media Proxying and Caching